 Terese (T.C.)
 Richmond

 Terese (T.C.)
 Richmond serves as general counsel for Cascade Water Alliance.
-Ms. Richmond has over 35 years’ experience representing state and local governmental agencies in Washington and Arizona as a partner with Van Ness Feldman LLP; as counsel to resource agencies and the University of Washington with the Washington Attorney General’s Office; as chief counsel to the Arizona Department of Water Resources; special assistant to the governor (WA) regarding federal water resource legislation; and King County senior deputy prosecuting attorney, Transit and Water Quality Section.
+Ms. Richmond has over 35 years’ experience representing state and local governmental agencies in Washington and Arizona as a partner with Van Ness Feldman LLP; as counsel to resource agencies and the University of Washington with the Washington Attorney General’s Office; as chief counsel to the Arizona Department of Water Resources; as special assistant to the governor (WA) regarding federal water resource legislation; and as King County senior deputy prosecuting attorney, Transit and Water Quality Section.
 Ms. Richmond earned her bachelor’s degree from Whitman College and Juris Doctor from Gonzaga University School of Law.
 She also served as vice-chair of the federal advisory committee that authored the Third National Climate Assessment

 John R. Zimmerman